usmaan9990/VehicleClassi_CNN/README.md

 - **Dataset:** I have used a secondary dataset to train the model.
 - **CNN Model:** The VGG16 model has been employed for this task.
 - **Training:** The model was trained for up to 100 epochs.
 However, I implemented an early stopping callback to halt training early based on the validation loss to prevent overfitting.
+My training accuracy is 94%.
 - **Model Size:** Due to the large size of the trained model (196 MB), it is not included in this repository.

 ## Tools and Technologies